 PREPARING ARIZONA’S WORKFORCE OF TOMORROW

-The Arizona Board of Regents’ fiscal year 2024 budget request presents a plan for the future of our state that affirms its promise to Arizona – to increase postsecondary access and attainment for Arizona students while increasing quality, affordability and efficiency.
-These requested funds will produce the workforce of the new economy and offer a robust economic return on investment for the state.
+The Arizona Board of Regents is living up to its promise to the state of Arizona – to increase postsecondary access and attainment for Arizona students while increasing quality, affordability and efficiency.

 - Arizona Teachers Academy and Arizona Promise Program scholarships established.